capozzamatteo/Learning-CS-CS50/README.md

 # Learning-CS-CS50

 This repo contains all my solutions to the problems from the CS50 course I'm currently following.
-Note that these files are the ones I submitted during the course, their goal is to show my progress in CS.
-They may not be representative of my current understanding/level.

 Organized by weekly folders :
 - Week 1 : C